 Our digital engineering software solutions are being driven by a range of key technologies, including Hyperautomation, AI Engineering, Decision Intelligence and Cloud-native paradigm.
-In this spotlight, we discuss how ESTECO VOLTA and modeFRONTIER have evolved to stay on the edge of these technology trends and support organizations to embrace the necessary digitalization shift in product development.
+In this spotlight, we discuss how ESTECO VOLTA and modeFRONTIER have evolved to stay at the forefront of these technology trends and support organizations to embrace the necessary digitalization shift in product development.
 It is an inspiring conversation with Dario Campagna (Research Project Manager), Danilo Di Stefano (modeFRONTIER Product Manager) and Marco Turchetto (VOLTA Product Manager) covering our main development drivers to address companies’ expectations in the digital engineering age.

 1. Explore our hyperautomation approach: from engineering to business process workflow